cerner/terra-clinical/packages/terra-clinical-item-comment/docs/README.md

 # Terra Clinical Item Comment

-The Terra Clinical ItemComment creates a display for a comment icon and text.
+The Item Comment component creates a display for a comment icon and text.

 ## Getting Started